 According to the American Dental Association, the average person needs to brush their teeth at least twice a day using a soft-bristled brush.
 When brushing, do it for two minutes.
-Make sure you brush properly by titling the toothbrush at a 45-degree angle.
-Ensure you reach every side and surface of the teeth, including the gum line, which many people often miss while brushing.
+Make sure you brush properly by tilting the toothbrush at a 45-degree angle.
+Ensure you reach every side and surface of the tooth, including the gum line, which many people often miss while brushing.
 Floss in between the teeth once a day to help control dental plaque.

 Don't Skip your Regular Dental Visits

 Most dentists recommend that you have routine oral exams done every six months.
 If you have a risk of developing gum disease, you may consider having the dentist visits more frequently, say, after every three months.
 A dentist examines your teeth, gums, tongue, jawbone, throat, and neck during regular dental visits.
 The dentist also looks for signs of oral cancer.
 The visit also involves teeth cleaning and X-rays to see if a cavity is present and whether your jawbone is in good shape.
 Before performing deep cleaning or “planing and scaling”, a dentist observes the teeth for plaque and calculus or tartar.
 The presence of plaque, the thin, sticky bio-film, means that the dentist has to remove it before cleaning the mouth.
 The dentist also checks for gum pockets that harbor bacteria and plaque.